In This Section

 Per cooperative bylaws, your locally elected Board of Directors determines the amount of retirement (cash back) each year, based on the financial condition of the cooperative and other considerations.
 These payments are usually made in December in the form of checks that are mailed out to the membership.

-The member should inform our office of any changes in his or her mailing address.
+The member should inform our office of any changes in their mailing address.
 It is a member's responsibility to make sure the cooperative has up-to-date address information at all times.
-Each year, hundreds of refund checks are returned to the cooperative with invalid addresses.
+Each year, many refund checks are returned to the cooperative with invalid addresses.
 CEC can be contacted by phone, fax, or email to update an address.

 Capital credits of a deceased member are paid to his or her estate following the same retirement methods that all members are subject to.
 Representatives of a deceased member's estate will receive a check each year for every year in which that member received service.
 Of course, all capital credit checks, including those to estates, will only be written when it is deemed that the cooperative is financially strong enough to retire capital credits that year.
 Contact us if you have questions about a deceased member's capital credits.